civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 ### Include Profiles

-If you want to collect information from contributors beyond what is required to make a contribution only, such as volunteer age and skills, you can include existing CiviCRM Profiles at the beginning or end of a contribution page.
+If you want to collect information from contributors beyond the essential fields required to make a contribution, such as age, interests and skills, you can include existing CiviCRM Profiles at the beginning or end of a contribution page.
 You can also create new profiles.